JodyMurray/p4-plant-blog/README.md

 All fonts are from the Google Fonts library.The following fonts were chosen for the page:

 - 'Trebuchet MS', 'Lucida Sans Unicode', 'Lucida Grande', 'Lucida Sans', Arial, sans-serif for the navbar.
-- Satisfy for each page heading and the heading for the user's profile page.
+- Satisfy font for each page heading and the heading for the user's profile page.
 - Verdana, Geneva, Tahoma, sans-serif for the body font and content.
 - Pacifico font for the headings in the "health" section on the home page.